ryanheise/audio_service/README.md

 ### Background code

 Define the callbacks for `onStart`, `onStop`, `onPlay` and `onPause` in your background audio task.
 This will run in a separate isolate detachable from your UI.
-The following example will play a podcast using an audio player plugin:
+The following example will play a song using the just_audio plugin:

 ```dart
 // Must be a top-level function